swift-nav/express-github-org-auth/README.md

   // All access after this point is authenticated via GitHub app.use(express.static('./static'));
 ```

+## Caveats
+Authentication tokens are stored in-memory, which makes this module only suitable
+for small applications running single processes.
+If you need to use this module in
+larger production environments, consider replacing the in-memory cache with a
+memcached layer or something similar.

 ## Copyright
 Copyright (C) 2015 Swift Navigation Inc.